MarcinLitwin/TSTO-house-farm-calculator/README.md

-Very simple calculator of how much houses you can place, and how much they will be producing by one collection
+Very simple calculator of how much cash your house farm will make and how many levels/donuts you will gain